-The U.S. ethanol industry has worked hard to provide a consistent, quality motor fuel that blends seamlessly with traditional gasoline blendstocks.
-As is the case with any fuel switch, however, retailers and marketers need to take basic preparatory steps to ensure a smooth transition to ethanol-blends fuels.
-This brochure provides retailers and marketers a quick reference tool outlining the most basic steps that should be taken.
-This is not a comprehensive reference tool, but is meant to provide a place to begin.
+The U.S. ethanol industry has worked hard to provide a consistent, quality motor fuel that blends seamlessly with traditional gasoline.
+As is the case with any fuel switch, however, retailers and marketers need to take basic preparatory steps to ensure a smooth transition to ethanol-blended fuels.
+This information is meant for retailers and marketers as a quick reference tool outlining the most basic steps that should be taken.
+This is not a comprehensive reference tool but is meant to provide a place to begin.

 Ethanol is a flammable liquid with some similar properties to traditional unleaded fuels.
 Because ethanol is a solvent, there are some important differences in materials compatibility.
 A thorough review of the entire fuel delivery system must be performed and compatibilities confirmed prior to the introduction of ethanol or ethanol-blended fuels.
 This review must include tanks, tank liners, submersible pumps, gaskets, O rings, any metal fittings or system parts and Automatic Tank Gauge (ATG) system.

 Preparing For Ethanol-Blended Fuel

 Preparation for a conversion to ethanol-blended fuel should include the following items: